Goxai/6-month-data-science-journey/daily_logs/day10/readme.md

+# Day 10
-# to i continued from where i stopped in introduction to pandas
+# today i continued from where i stopped in introduction to pandas
 ## pandas selection - indexing
 ## types ofindexing in pandas:
 ## indexed-based index: this is selecting using the numerica position of a data and iloc for under this category